ProjectAthenia/api/UPGRADE.md

 # 3.1.0

 Little breather after the big boy this one re-adds the scaffolding needed to run the app via a web layer.
-The only file within the app that needs to be updated is `code/app/Http/Kernel.php`.
+The only files within the app that needs to be updated is `code/app/Http/Kernel.php`, and `code/bootstrap/app.php`.
 The `code/app/Athenia` module should also be copied over.

 # 3.0.0